shash42/ApertiumBidixGen/Tool/README.md

 </ol>

 <h2> Usage Guidelines </h2>
 After running the executable (./a.out for now), the program outputs the following:

 > Enter the Experiment Number:

 It is important to understand why this is asked.
 The output of each run produces or overwrites data in a folder named with the experiment number you input.
 This folder is present inside Results/ (also produced by the program it doesn't already exist).
 So for example if you enter '2' then a folder with path Tool/Results/2/Analysis/ will contain the actions of the program. <br>
-This essentially allows the user to run the program with separate config parameters and get results in separate folders to analyze what config parameters works best for them.
+This essentially allows the user to run the program with separate config parameters and get results in separate folders to analyze what config parameters works best for them. <br>

 If the folder number you input already exists, the program will re-confirm if you want to make changes to the folder (potentially overwriting the existing data).